Veteran Tuition Waivers

 - Submit a Certificate of Eligibility from the Department of Veterans Affairs to the QVCC Veterans’ Services Office.

-- Meet with the College’s school certifying official, Annie Hill, in the Veterans’ Services Office each semester to be sure that all courses are required for the agreed plan of study.
+- Meet with the College’s school certifying official in the Veterans’ Services Office each semester to be sure that all courses are required for the agreed plan of study.
 Only courses pertaining to the major are certifiable.
 This includes any developmental courses that may be necessary.

-- Register with the QVCC Veterans’ Services Office each semester by completing the Request of Veteran Benefits Form (aka - the Green Form).
+- Register with the QVCC Veterans’ Services Office each semester by completing the Request of Veteran Benefits Form.
 Complete this form each semester to continue receiving benefits.

 - Notify the QVCC Veterans’ Services Office of any change of program or change in credits during the semester.
 Changes in credits could impact your education benefits.